How space weather forecasting could help Australia ride out future solar storms

 The impacts of the Carrington Event have been widely documented and analysed.
 It was said that this 'solar superstorm' produced auroras so powerful that people in the northeast United States could read newspapers by their light.
 Across the entire northern hemisphere, massive electrical currents surged through telegraph lines and caused sparks to leap from telegraph poles.
 Even when telegraph operators disconnected the batteries powering the lines, aurora-induced currents in the wires allowed messages to be transmitted.

 There have been several smaller solar storms in more recent times.
-In 1989, the Canadian province of Quebec suffered a nine-hour blackout due to a solar storm, while in October 2003, a major geomagnetic storm led to the damage of 14 large electrical transformers in South Africa—crippling a significant portion of the country’s power supply.
+In 1989, the Canadian province of Quebec suffered a nine-hour blackout due to a solar storm, while in October 2003, a major geomagnetic storm led to the damage of 14 large electrical transformers in South Africa.

 Australian society is also increasingly reliant on precision navigation and timing systems which are vulnerable to space weather.
 Extreme space storms have the capacity to disrupt—if not render unworkable—precision landing systems and GNSS.
 Many of the larger satellite operators can place their satellites into 'safe mode'—this can save their hardware but is likely to result in loss of data.